 Another option is to rent your goats out to photographers to use as props in their photo shoots.

-Since you are an expert on how you raise your goats, you can offer your advice and experience to others that want to follow in your footsteps.
-You can do this through on farm education classes.
-Plan a few things you would like to teach (basic goat care, herd maintenance, how to milk, how to trim goat hooves, etc) and put the word out.
+Plan a few things you would like to teach (basic goat care, herd maintenance, how to hand milk goats, how to trim goat hooves, etc) and put the word out.
 You can hang flyers at your local farm store or announce it online (Facebook groups are great for this sort of thing).

 You can’t teach hoof trimming classes without a good set of hoof trimmers and picks.